 At its core, lead generation is all about gaining the interest of potential customers, and it is not about immediately selling a product or service.
 That comes later!
 However, it is a critical step in attracting potential customers who may eventually convert down the road.
 A lead is a user who has shown interest but has not yet converted into a paying customer.
 Promoting products and services to potential customers is far easier when you have leads.
 Without leads, you’re just preaching to anyone, including people who may have no interest whatsoever.

 You can invest time and money into a wide range of lead generation campaigns, including email marketing, social media, organic search, and blogging.
+If you are in the mortgage business, consider buying mortgage leads to expand your client base more rapidly.
 One of the best ways to generate leads is through paid advertising campaigns, which uses digital platforms to target a relevant audience with attractive adverts.
 When a user clicks the ad, they will go through to a landing page where they can submit primary contact details such as an email address.
 Businesses usually provide a lure, such as a free download or advice, to entice users in completing the form.

 When you capture a lead, their details will go into a database which you can use to target them further with other campaigns.
 For example, email campaigns, phone calls and remarketing ads on social platforms are excellent techniques to re-enforce your communication.
 The aim is to continually deliver clear messaging that engages users and transforms them into customers.